 Over 1,600 trees were planted as landscaping and shelter before Humber Woodland of Remembrance was opened in May 2003.
-After nine years the young trees are looking well established and wildflowers flourish.
+Almost 20 years later, young trees are looking well established and wild flowers flourish.

 All the trees we have planted are natives of this county and include: Oak, Ash, Holly, Wild Cherry, Field Maple, Silver Birch, Hazel, Rowan, Hawthorn, Spindle and Guelder Rose.
 They are protected from rabbits and mulched to prevent too much competition from grass.